aryelgois/yasql-php/README.md

 - **__construct(** [Parser][parser-class] $parser \[, [int] $indent \] **)**

-  Produces SQL to create the database.
-It asks for a Parser to ensure the data is valid.
+  Produces SQL that generates a database.
+It asks for a Parser object to ensure the data is valid.

 - **output()**